tobymao/18xx/lib/engine/ability/README.md

   labels and city count.
 Default true.
 - `connect`: If true, and `count` is greater than 1, tiles laid must connect to each other.
 Default true.
-- `blocks`: If true and `count` is greater than 1, all tile lays must be performed at once.
+- `blocks`: If true and `when` is `sold`, then the step `TrackLayWhenCompanySold` will require a tile lay.
+Default false.
 - `reachable`: If true, when tile layed, a check is done if one of the controlling corporation's station tokens are reachable; if not a game error is triggered.
 Default false.
-- `must_lay_together`: If true, all the tile lays must happen at the same time.
+- `must_lay_together`: If true and `count` is greater than 1, all the tile lays must happen at the same time.
+Default false.
+- `must_lay_all`: If true and `count` is greater than 1 and `must_lay_together`
+  is true, all the tile lays must be used; if false, then some tile lays may be forfeited.
 Default false.

 ## train_buy